TheoBoyer/TMForge/README.md

 </p>

 ## Developing your own algorithm:
-To make your own implementation of reinforcement learning on Trackmania you can use two levels of abstraction.
+To make your implementation of reinforcement learning on Trackmania you can use two levels of abstraction.
 1. The gym-like Trackmania environment API.
-2. The experiment oriented API
+2. The experiment-oriented API
-For the later you should create your algorithm folder in the "algorithms" folder.
+For the latter, you should create your algorithm folder in the "algorithms" folder.
 You will have to create two files:
-1. train.py: A file that should contain a "run" function that can both starts and resume the training of your algorithm.
+1. train.py: A file containing a "run" function that can both start and resume the training of your algorithm.
 2. play.py: A file containing a play method called to evaluate your agent.
-If you want to use additional scripts, you should place them in the "package" folder of your algorithm.
+If you want to use additional scripts, you should place them in your algorithm's "package" folder.
 To learn more about the possibilities please have a look at the "Tutorial" and the "DQN" implementation that you will find in the "algorithms" folder.

 ## DQN Implementation